drukasz/spectre/README.md

 Example output attached - audio and screenshoot.

 Input:

 disp - text to be displayed

-foutname - name of the output audio file flow - lowest frequency (bottom symbol dot line) [Hz] df - step size between subsequent dots in frequency domain tdot - duration time of a single column nfreqs - number of rows, do not change unless you also use different symbol codes fs - sampling frequency of the output audio file
+foutname - name of the output audio file

+flow - lowest frequency (bottom symbol dot line) [Hz]

+df - step size between subsequent dots in frequency domain [Hz]

+tdot - duration time of a single column [s]

+nfreqs - number of rows, do not change unless you also use different symbol codes

+fs - sampling frequency of the output audio file [Hz]

 List of the available symbols can be found in the symbols5x8.py